honest comparison

 choose Junocal if

-Brick-and-mortar pilates, yoga, or barre studios with 1 to 5 instructors where capacity-aware in-person scheduling is the core operation.
-Studios that need reformer pick-a-spot, broadcast-claim waitlist, or first-class term-based courses.
+Pilates, yoga, barre and movement studios — and the solo instructors who teach across them — with 1 to 5 instructors who run live classes where filling and tracking each session is the core of the day.
+That explicitly includes studios running classes online over Zoom or hybrid (in-room and online at once), each with its own capacity and the meeting link sent automatically.
+Studios that need reformer pick-a-spot, a first-to-claim waitlist, or term-based courses built in.
 Studios where the booking page is a primary marketing surface and branded customisation matters.
 Studios where Stripe Connect Standard's full account ownership matters operationally.
-Studios doing more than approximately $50,000 a year in revenue where the Junocal price-feature fit lands cleanly.

 choose OfferingTree if